About the Journal

 Vision and Mission

-ASIDE Internal Medicine Journal is a peer-reviewed, open-access journal committed to advancing diversity, equity, inclusion, and accessibility in healthcare through scholarly publication.
-As part of ASIDE Healthcare, the journal reflects these values in all activities and publications.
+ASIDE Internal Medicine is a peer-reviewed, open-access journal committed to advancing diversity, equity, inclusion, and accessibility in healthcare through scholarly publication.
+As part of the ASIDE Journals portfolio, the journal reflects these values in all activities and publications.

 Our mission is to advance internal medicine by promoting innovative research, informed practice, and transformative ideas that prioritize health equity.
 We serve as a platform for voices historically underrepresented in medical research, offering insights that challenge traditional narratives and promote a more inclusive healthcare environment.